joshADE/react-nav-query-params/README.md

       param2: "string",
       param3: "numberArray",
       param4: "string",

-    },
+      param9: "myCustomObject", // could also be booleanRecord type key },
     programmaticNavigate: false, // only read the query params for this route when navigating programmatically if set to true },